The below video is intended to inform the public and applicants of the solar application process in Louisa County.

 How Louisa is Working to Improve Implementations

-We've established 31 required conditions that address the concerns of citizens recorded through the public hearing process over the last two years.
+We've established at least 30 required conditions that address the concerns of citizens recorded through the public hearing process over the last two years.
 Some of the required conditions allow Louisa County to establish provisions that go above and beyond requirements of state agencies, such as the Department of Environmental Quality (DEQ).
-In 2021:
+Those conditions include:

-- We began requiring pollinators to help bees, butterflies, and other small animals with ecosystem sustainment and production of natural resources.
-Solar projects are required to have 10% of the total project acreage planted in pollinator vegetation, conforming with the DCR's pollinators program.
+- Louisa County began requiring pollinators to help bees, butterflies, and other small animals with ecosystem sustainment and production of natural resources.
+Solar projects are required to conform with the DCR's pollinators program.

 Current Projects & Updates